-There have been a few reports and maps floating around online about the positive immediate effects to the environment that have occured as a result of the reduction of travel and global movement.
+There have been a few reports and maps floating around online about the positive immediate effects to the environment that have occurred as a result of the reduction of travel and global movement.

-We’ve probably all got our gym membership / go-to workout class that we religiously attend but in the UK, gyms are out of bounds now.
+We’ve probably all got our gym membership or go-to workout class that we religiously attended, but all over the world gyms are out of bounds now.

 Support people online and indulge in some of the incredible workouts on offer.
 Not only can do continue to work out at home but YouTube workouts are FREE!
 Here are a few suggestions: